 In the wake of destruction from an ever-growing threat of cybercriminals, many major municipal branches in Baltimore and Atlanta fell victim to encrypted systems and were extorted for millions.
 Soon after, the major targets became local school districts and colleges, but it would appear the targets have changed once again.
 This time to an industry that will surprise many, who think this could NEVER happen to them.

-Don’t be taken by surprise, protect your business with these five tips to better your data protection:
+Don’t be taken by surprise.
+Protect your business with these five tips to better your data protection:

-- End-Point Protection – To protect employees and business’ from cyberattacks and encryption, it’s critical to your success to employ up-to-date End-Point Protection (EPP) and Malware Alerting on high-value targets like servers or domain controllers.
+- End-Point Protection – To protect employees and businesses’ from cyberattacks and encryption, it’s critical to your success to employ up-to-date End-Point Protection (EPP) and Malware Alerting on high-value targets like servers or domain controllers.

 - Gone Phishing – The human element is what gets most people, and it’s because these phishing examples have been developed to simulate a popular brand or coworker email.
 Without successfully phishing someone to gain access, the doors on your network can remain closed.
 Be warry, as social networks have been hit hard with email spoofing.

-- See Something, Say Something – One of the most important things to teach employees within your network, is if they see a ransomware pop up, you should immediately disconnect this machine from the network.
+- See Something, Say Something – One of the most important things to teach employees within your network is if they see a ransomware pop up, you should immediately disconnect this machine from the network.
 This will prevent the infected system from communicating with other nods on your network, damaging more of your data, and encrypting more technology.

-- Prioritize your Vulnerability – How much of a threat can your business take on, with information everywhere on the network, it grows impossible to secure everything, making it imperative to create a layered approach – to further secure financials and company email that could contain personal information.
+- Prioritize your Vulnerability – How much of a threat can your business take on?
+With information everywhere on the network, it grows impossible to secure everything, making it imperative to create a layered approach – to further secure financials and company email that could contain personal information.

 In today’s cybersecurity landscape, ransomware poses a serious risk to every business.
 Taking a proactive approach is the key to reducing your risk.
 You can learn more about disaster recovery planning and reliable backup solutions by consulting a technology partner who understands your organization’s unique needs.
 Contact a Clare Computer Solutions Consultant today to determine your risk.